simplertasks/aics/hn/hn-google-doc.md

 Perhaps most importantly, the data source for these apps is often a simple Google Sheet.
 In traditional software, data is locked away in hidden SQL databases that only developers can touch.
 Here, the "database" is a spreadsheet the user is already familiar with.
 They can refer to it, verify the AI's answers, or update the data anytime they want—without needing a ticket from IT.

 By building on top of the documents and spreadsheets teams use every day, we stop asking users to learn new tools and start empowering them with the ones they already own.

+…having a portable Google Doc you can paste into any LLM is genuinely liberating.
+If OpenAI raises prices 10x tomorrow, you just paste your doc into Claude.
+Try doing that with a custom Retool app.

+### A Note on Data Security
+If you're working with proprietary data, use Gemini through a Google Workspace account with appropriate data protection agreements.
+If your organization already trusts Google Workspace with confidential documents, AICS apps running on Gemini inherit that same security posture.

 ## The Forgiving Syntax & The AI Co-Pilot